-- Shall use the Global call reference in the Call reference information element. - Shall contain call state information for all or a subset of the call references specified in the received Reference list information element. - Shall contain one or more Call state information elements, at most one per state. - Each Call state information element shall contain all or a subset of the call references that are specified in the received Reference list information element, and that are in the state specified in this Call state information element. - For example, if all the call references are in either the Active state or in the Null state then two call state information elements would be included one with the call state indicating Active state followed by a list of all the call references from the Reference list information element that are in the Active state and a second one with the call state indicating Null state followed by a list of all the call references from the Reference list information element that are in the Null state. - Shall contain a Cause information element with cause No. 30, "response to STATUS ENQUIRY".
+- Shall use the Global call reference in the Call reference information element. - Shall contain call state information for all or a subset of the call references specified in the received Reference list information element. - Shall contain one or more Call state information elements, at most one per state. - Each Call state information element shall contain all or a subset of the call references that are specified in the received Reference list information element, and that are in the state specified in this Call state information element.

+For example, if all the call references are in either the Active state or in the Null state then two call state information elements would be included - one with the call state indicating Active state followed by a list of all the call references from the Reference list information element that are in the Active state and - a second one with the call state indicating Null state followed by a list of all the call references from the Reference list information element that are in the Active state and - a second one with the call state indicating Null state followed by a list of all the call references from the Reference list information element that are in the Null state.

+• Shall contain a Cause information element with cause No. 30, "response to STATUS ENQUIRY".